Jerez De La Frontera Andalucia, Spain Travel Guide

 €15-€35

 Jerez's city center is compact and pedestrian-friendly.
 Explore on foot to save on transport costs and discover hidden gems.
-Some museums and attractions, like the Alcázar, give free entry on specific days or hours (e.g., Monday afternoons).
+Some attractions and museums, like the Alcázar, give free entry on specific days or hours (e.g., Monday afternoons).
 Check their official websites for details.
 Buying bottles of sherry directly from the bodegas or local specialized shops often has better prices than tourist-focused retail outlets.
 If staying in a guesthouse or apartment with kitchenette facilities, prepare some of your own meals using fresh components from the local market.

 Fixed-price lunches for good value.

-Sample more dishes at lower costs.
+Sample more dishes at reduced expenses.

 Save on transport and find hidden spots.